Richard Blackwell: Television and radio

 Mr. Blackwell was a pioneer in television fashion and had been a fixture in the medium throughout his career as a designer and critic.
 Most recently, he appeared as himself on an episode of the ABC daytime soap, Port Charles.

 He hosted a daily program on Los Angeles' talk radio powerhouse KABC from 1972 to 1974, moving to KIEV 1975–1981.

 In 1968 he starred in his own KCOP two-hour color television special, Mr. Blackwell Presents, with Anna Maria Alberghetti, Nick Adams and Rose Marie.
 It was the first telecast in history in which a designer presented his line on television.
 He continued to be recognized as preeminent during his years in the field.
 Also in 1968, Mr. Blackwell released an LP album of a show titled "The Mr. Blackwell Show" on the Rob Rich Records label that was presented on stage at The Desert Inn in Las Vegas in 1967, as well as The Cincinnati Symphony Orchestra in early 1967 as well.
-The album only saw limited distribution probably due to poor sales and as such is now a sought after collectors item today.
+The album only saw limited distribution probably due to poor sales and as such is now a sought-after collector's item today.
 The album features Mr. Blackwell reciting fashion commentary over a musical background.

 He often participated in audience critique segments on daytime talk and variety shows.
 He appeared on The Mike Douglas Show on numerous occasions, and on The Tonight Show Starring Johnny Carson, as a guest on the first broadcast after Carson moved the show from New York to Burbank.
 The May 2, 1972 edition also featured Rob Reiner, George Carlin and Johnny Mathis.
 He appeared on a total of four additional Tonight Shows between August 1970 and January 1973 and is included in the series Best Of The Tonight Show DVD sets.
 In 1992 he sued Carson for $11 million after the late night host joked that he had included Mother Teresa on one of his worst-dressed lists.
 The suit was quickly dismissed.